ZeusLN/zeus-docs/docs/for-users/getting-started/lightning-node-connect.md

 7. Click on **SAVE NODE CONFIG**.
 8. Zeus is now connected to your myNodeBTC.

-A - Connect myNodeBTC with LND interface, using Tailscale/ZeroTier network:
+### B - Connect myNodeBTC with LND interface, using Tailscale/ZeroTier network:
 1. Go to [Tailscale.com](https://tailscale.com) or [ZeroTier.com](https://zerotier.com) and create an account.
 No need to use real identity.
 2. Install Tailscale on your myNodeBTC machine.
 [Here is a guide how to install ZeroTier on myNodeBTC](https://docs.nodl.it/guides/zerotier.html) (is the same for Tailscale).
 Then login with that Tailscale/ZeroTier account you just created.
 In your Tailscale account you would see all your devices connected and each one will have a dedicated private IP.
 3. Install Tailscale in your mobile device and login with that same created account.
 Immediately you will see in the app the IP of your node.
 Will be a private IP, not a public one.
 Copy it.